The Oxford English Dictionary meaning:

 At the heart of the inspiration to create this collection was a genuine Banyan wish tree that I connected to in India, many years ago.
 I sincerely believe that mental intention made in special places, like wish trees, creates desired reality.
 Yoko Ono created an art project with the theme of Wish Trees many years ago, which also served as great inspiration in visualising the collection.

-The cloth I chose as the predominant material for making the Wish Tree Dress cocktail dress collection was peace, or ahimsa silk which, even though traditionally used as a bit of a ‘primeval’ fabric, worn by yogis in the holy places of India for its non- violent origin (no silkworms are harmed in the making of), cleanliness, durability, versatility and adaptability to climate changes, I used it as a cocktail dress material (the innovative collection was recognised by the organisers of the Month of Design in Ljubljana, Slovenia, who one of the dresses, called Happy III, in their exhibition).
-On that note, I am very impressed by Suzy Amis Cameron’s Red Carpet Green Dress initiative.
+The cloth I chose as the predominant material for making the Wish Tree Dress cocktail dress collection was peace, or ahimsa silk which, even though traditionally appreciated by yogis in the holy places of India for its non- violent origin (no silkworms are harmed in the making of), cleanliness, durability, versatility and adaptability to climate changes, I used it as a cocktail dress material (the innovative collection was recognised by the organisers of the Month of Design in Ljubljana, Slovenia, who one of the dresses, called Happy III, in their exhibition).